Skip to main content

 • were clinically extremely vulnerable, or in the highest risk group for severe illness from coronavirus.

-Under the CJRS, you could claim a government grant so that a ‘furloughed’ worker could receive up to 80% of their usual wages, via the payroll, up to a total of £2,500 each month.
+Under the Coronavirus Job Retention Scheme, employers could claim a government grant so that a ‘furloughed’ worker could receive up to 80% of their usual wages, via the payroll, up to a total of £2,500 each month.

-These grants are taxable income for employers in business, however they should be offset by the employment costs that you deduct when calculating taxable profits for income tax or corporation tax purposes.
-For more on reporting the payment, see the guidance below Report your CJRS grants.
+These grants were taxable income for employers carrying on a business.
+However they should have been offset by the related employment costs.
+For more on reporting the payment, see the guidance below under Report your Coronavirus Job Retention Scheme grants.

 Treasury Direction and guidance